bdusell/jitsu/README.md

 ```

 Refer to the inline documentation in `phrame\sql\Database` and
-`phrame\sql\Statement` for more details about the API.
+`phrame\sql\Statement` for more details about this API.

 Phrame also includes a SQL syntax abstraction layer so that an app may be
-configured to use a different SQL driver (SQLite, MySQL, etc.) with a seamless
+configured to use a different SQL driver (SQLite, MySQL, etc.) with seamless
 transition.
-This is implemented in `phrame\sql\Ast`.
+This is provided in `phrame\sql\Ast`.

 ## HTML Templates ##

 Something PHP is actually good for!
-Write HTML templates separately from your
+HTML templates are kept separate from
 application logic in files ending in `.html.php`.
-Reference dynamic values
+They reference dynamic
-using local variables &ndash; these can be sent to the template using
+values using simple local variables &ndash; these are sent to the template
-`Util::template`.
-Use `html` and `htmlattr` to escape values properly.
+using `phrame\Util::template`.
+The global functions `html` and `htmlattr`,
+proved in `lib/functions/common.php`, escape values interpolated in HTML
+properly.

 Example:

-In `src/app/views/users/index.html.php`:
+In a file `views/users/index.html.php`:
 ```html
 <section>
   <h1>Users</h1>